-The above procedures relate to members of staff who are currently working in any provider, regardless of whether that provider is where the alleged abuse took place.
+The above procedures relate to members of staff who are currently working in any school, regardless of whether the school is where the alleged abuse took place.

-Allegations against a member of staff who is no longer employed by the provider should be referred to the police.
+Allegations against a teacher who is no longer teaching should be referred to the police.

-Annex 4: Procedures for reporting misconduct and incompetence in the education workforce in Wales.
-Welsh Government circular 168/2015
+Procedures for reporting misconduct and incompetence in the education workforce in Wales.
+Welsh Government circular 168/2015 https://gov.wales/keeping-learners-safe

 This guidance sets out the reporting arrangements for cases of professional misconduct and professional incompetence in the education service.
+It applies to education providers in both the maintained and independent sectors.